arrowtype/blog/posts/2020-12-15--name-sans-v04/index.md

 ---
 title: What changed in Name Sans v0.4?
-Everything – and nothing much.
+Basically everything – but also nothing much.
 description: A look a how Name Sans has evolved from v0.1 to v0.4
 date: 2020-12-15
 tags: